Uphold and protect the Constitution and the rule of law, and render

 In addition to its constitutional mandate, the Department of Justice and

-Constitutional Development derives its legislative mandate from a number of
+Constitutional Development derives its mandate from a number of acts, which

-acts, which cover all the categories of the department’s functions.
-These
+cover all the categories of the department’s functions.
+These include: the

-include: the establishment of magistrates’ courts and appointments of
+establishment of magistrates’ courts and appointment of magistrates and other

-magistrates and other judicial officers, their conditions of service, and
+judicial officers, their conditions of service; discipline and training; the

-Unit; the conduct of criminal proceedings; the investigation of organised
+conduct of criminal proceedings; the prosecution of organised crime and

-crime and corruption, and the forfeiture of assets obtained through illicit
+corruption, and the forfeiture of assets obtained through illicit means;

-means; provision of witness protection to vulnerable and intimidated witnesses
+provision of witness protection to vulnerable and intimidated witnesses and

 functioning of bodies responsible for legal aid, law reform and rule making;